 Since 1985, Woods & Woods has grown into a nationwide veterans disability benefits law firm.
 Our VA disability lawyers have helped thousands of vets get the benefits they deserve.
 We know the VA system and we know how to win burn pit exposure VA disability benefits claims.
 While burn pit exposure VA disability benefits claims can be hard to win, we have helped many veterans prove service-connection and obtain benefits.

 There is never an obligation to hire Woods & Woods military disability compensation lawyers just because you received a free legal consultation.
 We also can help with the application process for free.
 If you are just starting the burn pit exposure VA disability benefits application process and don’t know where to begin, give us a call.
 We can give you some pointers on applying and answer your questions about filing a burn pit exposure VA disability benefits claim.

-- Free Legal Consultation: At Woods & Woods VA disability compensation lawyers, we always offer free legal consultations.
+At Woods & Woods VA disability compensation lawyers, we always offer free legal consultations.
 You can learn about your rights and ask questions about burn pit exposure VA disability benefits claims for veterans.

-- You Only Pay If We Win: You only pay Woods & Woods veterans benefits lawyers if you win your appeal.
+You only pay Woods & Woods veterans benefits lawyers if you win your appeal.
 Our fee is a percentage of back pay and case expenses.
 We’ll never ask for money upfront, never bill by the hour, and we never charge for phone calls.

-- Experienced VA Legal Team: When you call Woods & Woods, you’ll get an experienced VA-certified disability attorney.
+When you call Woods & Woods, you’ll get an experienced VA-certified disability attorney.
 We have teams of lawyers, paralegals, case managers, doctors, psychologists, and vocational experts who will fight the VA for you.